aaronanderson/quarkus-multitenancy/README.md

 ## Overview

 A [Quarkus](https://quarkus.io/) extension that provides extensible [multitenancy](https://en.wikipedia.org/wiki/Multitenancy) support.
-Quarkus already has some multitenancy support via the [OIDC extension](https://quarkus.io/guides/security-openid-connect-multitenancy) This extension provides top level multitenancy support that other Quarkus extensions or web-based applications can utilize to tailor individual application tenant security and settings.
+Quarkus already has some multitenancy support via the [OIDC extension](https://quarkus.io/guides/security-openid-connect-multitenancy).
+This extension provides high level multitenancy support that other Quarkus extensions or web-based applications can utilize to tailor individual application tenant security and settings.

 ## Features
 The Quarkus Multitenancy extension provides the following features: